Skip to main content

 @AppProfile.DefaultIcon properties

 The DefaultIcon annotation simplifies the configuration of app icons by generating multiple size variants from a base icon.
-This is particularly useful for ensuring compatibility across devices with varying resolutions.
+It produces icons at the resolutions devices commonly request.

 PropertyTypeDescriptionDefault Value